 Experimental treatment

 In 2007, four treatments were established in five replicates each: Control, N-addition (15 g N m−2 yr−1), P-addition (15 g P m−2 yr−1), and NP-addition (15 g N m−2 yr−1 plus 15 g P m−2 yr−1).
 Each of the 20 plots were 5 m×5 m were established and surrounded by a 5-m wide buffer strip.
 Plots size and fertilizer level were similar to those in the experiment in Costa Rica by Cleveland and Townsend [37].
 Field plots and treatments were laid out randomly.
-Applications of N and P were made as class="Chemical">NH4NO3 and class="Chemical">pan class="Chemical">NaH2PO4 solutions sprayed in two monthly portions below the canopy with a backpack sprayer starting from January 2007 and continuing through June 2011.
+Applications of N and P were made as class="Chemical">NH4NO3 aclass="Chemical">nd class="Chemical">n class="Chemical">NaH2PO4 solutions sprayed in two monthly portions below the canopy with a backpack sprayer starting from January 2007 and continuing through June 2011.
 Fertilizer was weighed and mixed with 5 L of water for each plot.
 Each control plot received 5 L of water without fertilizer.

 Field sampling and measurements

 Soil sampling was conducted in June 2011.
 From each plot, 5 soil cores (2.5 cm inner diameter) were collected randomly from a 10-cm soil depth and combined to one composite sample.
 The litter layer was carefully removed before sampling.
 After removing stones and coarse roots, soils were sieved to 2 mm mesh size and divided into two parts, one retained for measuring soil chemical parameters and the other for analysis of microbial biomass and community structure.
 At the same time, an in situ soil-core technique was used to estimate net nitrification rates [38].Soil moisture content was measured gravimetrically using 10 g of field moist soil sample oven dried at 105 °C for 24 h.
-Soil pH was measured in a 1∶2.5 soil/class="Chemical">water susclass="Chemical">pension.
-Soil light-fraction class="Chemical">pan class="Chemical">carbon (C) and heavy-fraction C were separated by gravity following the method described by Janzen et al. [39] and modified by Izaurralde et al. [40].
+Soil pH was measured in a 1∶2.5 soil/class="Chemical">water suspeclass="Chemical">nsioclass="Chemical">n.
+Soil light-fractioclass="Chemical">n class="Chemical">n class="Chemical">carbon (C) and heavy-fraction C were separated by gravity following the method described by Janzen et al. [39] and modified by Izaurralde et al. [40].
 Soil organic C (SOC) and C content of the light-fraction and heavy-fraction were determined by dichromate oxidation and titration with ferrous ammonium sulfate.
 Dissolved organiccarbon (DOC) in filtered 0.5 M K2SO4-extracts of fresh soil sample was measured with a TOC analyser (TOC-VCPH Shimadzu Corp., Japan).
 NH4

 +-N and NO3